-To use the Manuel plugin, you need to make sure a TempDirectory instance is available under a particular name in the test globals.
-This name is then passed to the plugin's constructor and the plugin is passed to Manuel's TestSuite constructor.
+To use the Sybil parser, you need to make sure a TempDirectory instance is available under a particular name in the sybil test namespace.
+This name is then passed to the parser's constructor and the parser is passed to the Sybil constructor.

-The following example shows how to return a test suite that will execute all of the examples below.
-These require not only the TestFixtures plugin but also the Manuel plugins that give more traditional doctest behaviour, hidden code blocks that are useful for setting things up and checking examples without breaking up the flow of the documentation, and capturing of examples from the documentation to use for use in other forms of testing:
+The following example shows how to use Sybil's pytest integration to execute all of the examples below.
+These require not only the TestFixtures parser but also the Sybil parsers that give more traditional doctest behaviour, invisible code blocks that are useful for setting things up and checking examples without breaking up the flow of the documentation, and capturing of examples from the documentation to use for use in other forms of testing:

 '''

-from glob import glob
+from sybil import Sybil

-from manuel import doctest, capture
+from sybil.parsers.doctest import DocTestParser

-from manuel.testing import TestSuite
+from sybil.parsers.codeblock import CodeBlockParser

-from os.path import join
+from sybil.parsers.capture import parse_captures

 from testfixtures import TempDirectory

-from testfixtures.manuel import Files

-from . import compat
+from testfixtures.sybil import FileParser

-def setUp(test):
+def sybil_setup(namespace):

-test.globs['tempdir'] = TempDirectory()
+namespace['tempdir'] = TempDirectory()

-def tearDown(test):

-test.globs['tempdir'].cleanup()

-def test_suite():
+def sybil_teardown(namespace):

+namespace['tempdir'].cleanup()

-m = doctest.Manuel()
+pytest_collect_file = Sybil(

-m += compat.Manuel()

-m += capture.Manuel()

-m += Files('tempdir')

-return TestSuite(

-m,

-setUp=setUp,

-tearDown=tearDown,

-glob(join(path_to_your_docs, '.txt'))

-)
+parsers=[

+DocTestParser(),

+CodeBlockParser(),

+parse_captures,

+FileParser('tempdir'),

+],

+pattern='.txt',

+setup=sybil_setup, teardown=sybil_teardown,

+).pytest()

 '''